DKU-MP-Zhang-Group/docs/Tools/nas_on_windows.md

 ## How to mount

 **Note: Do not edit the regedit unless you know what you are doing!!!**
+If you do not know what is regedit, just finish the above steps in following tutorial:
 [Seems useful](https://graspingtech.com/mount-nfs-share-windows-10/)

 ## Unmount